SEO for Financial Advisers and Advice Firms

 Content that helps people understand the problem, the terminology, and what good decisions look like.

-Service pages, local intent pages, and “ready-to-contact” content that makes next steps feel safe and optional.
+Service pages, local intent pages, fees pages, adviser profile pages and ready-to-contact content that makes next steps feel safe and optional.

 Core Money Keywords vs Problem-Aware Queries

-Financial adviser SEO typically involves two very different keyword types, and a good strategy uses both while respecting their roles.
+Financial advice SEO typically involves two very different keyword types.
+A good strategy uses both while respecting their roles.

 Examples include:

-These terms are competitive, conversion-sensitive, and tightly tied to credibility.
-They should be supported by strong core pages and reinforced by internal links and consistent language.
+These terms are competitive, conversion-sensitive and tightly tied to credibility.
+They should be supported by strong core pages and reinforced by internal links, clear page purpose and consistent terminology.

 Examples include: